 Piles need to be tight to keep out snow.
-If snow can get inside of the pile, there will not be any dry fuel to ignite.
+If snow can get inside of the pile, there may not be any dry fuel to ignite.
 Piles need to have fine fuels that are dry to ignite, such as tree branch needles.
 If the slash piles are comprised of burned branches, these piles can be very difficult to ignite.
 Burned branches have a layer of carbon on the outside that adds to the problem of igniting them.
 Slash piles built solely from burned branches take extra work to build and to burn.
 The branches need to be cut into a 2 dimensional/flat branches before being put into a pile.
 These piles need to be built tighter and with more material than piles constructed with live/green branches that have needles.
 Check with the person who is burning the slash pile.
 Professional companies may be allowed to burn larger piles.
-We have permission to burn larger piles, which is much more efficient and allows the consumption of all the material in a pile.
 The link above for pile construction has additional information.

 By the end of your burn day, you want only coals left where the slash pile used to be.
 On day 2 the pile should be cold to the touch.